-City of Pasadena Housing Department is a Public Housing Agency in Pasadena, Texas that participates in the Section 8 Housing Choice Voucher (HCV) program.
+City of Pasadena Housing Department is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.

 |City of Pasadena Housing Office Housing Choice Voucher||Closed|

 As of September 24th, 2022, it is not known if City of Pasadena Housing Department is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.